Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 In stature, grace, and hue,

 In shadowy silent distance grew the Iceberg too."

 ~ The Convergence of the Twain (Lines on the loss of the Titanic), Thomas Hardy, 1912

-The RMS Titanic, which disastrously sunk this day 1912 after a collision with an iceberg, was one of three massive luxury ocean liners (the Olympic, the Titanic, and the Britannic) built by The White Star Line to be the most luxurious liners afloat.
-Passengers could enjoy the swimming pool, squash and tennis courts, a gymnasium, sunrooms, fine dining rooms, and even a Turkish bath.
-The ship had "one hundred more first-class cabins than the Olympic, and a Parisian boulevard on B Deck to create the illusion of a sidewalk café.
-In 1912, an unusual peak number of icebergs for the year was recorded in April, nearly two and a half times as many icebergs as in an average year.
-On April 14, 1912, the Titanic received several wireless messages from other ships warning of ice along their routes, but they never reached the Titanic's captain.
-This tartan was supposedly reconstructed from a fragment and photo of a deck chair on the SS Titanic.
+The RMS Titanic, which disastrously sunk this day in 1912 after a collision with an iceberg, was one of three massive luxury ocean liners (the Olympic, the Titanic, and the Britannic) built by The White Star Line to be the most luxurious of liners afloat.
+Passengers could enjoy the swimming pool, squash and tennis courts, a gymnasium, sunrooms, fine dining rooms, a Parisian boulevard, and even a Turkish bath!
+In 1912, an unusual peak number of icebergs for the year was recorded in April, nearly two and a half times as many as in an average year.
+On April 14, 1912, the Titanic received several wireless messages from other ships warning of ice along their routes, but these never reached the Titanic's captain.
+This tartan was supposedly reconstructed from a fragment and photo of a deck chair on the doomed SS Titanic. 🚢

 The RMS Titanic was a British passenger liner that sank in the North Atlantic Ocean in the early morning of 15 April 1912, after colliding with an iceberg during her maiden voyage from Southampton, UK, to New York City, US.